epos-eu/opensource-docker/README.md

 Flags:
-      --dockercompose string   Docker compose file, use default if not provided --env string             Environment variable file, use default if not provided -h, --help                   help for delete
+      --dockercompose string   Docker compose file, use default if not provided --env string             Environment variable file, use default if not provided --envname string         Set name of the environment --envtag string          Set tag of the environment -h, --help                   help for delete
 ```